stopopol/deims_documentation/source/related_information.rst

 Linking existing data products
 ============================================================
 DEIMS is developed by eLTER and therefore allows extra functionality for eLTER sites.
-This includes the generation of data products (https://doi.org/10.5281/zenodo.17036642) and automatically linking the generated products to site records.
+This includes the generation of data products (e.g. https://doi.org/10.5281/zenodo.17036642) and automatically linking the generated products to site records.
 If you have questions about the dedicated data products, please refer to their respective documentation under the provided DOI.